tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * Concatenation creates a new object that represents data from all concatenated objects.

+* DataFrames can be concatenated so that the records from two or more DataFrames are combined.

+* Concatenation can be done by column so that the columns from one DataFrame are placed adjacent to columns from another DataFrame.

 * There are multiple ways to concatenate objects, including by column and row.

 * DataFrames can be joined together, or concatenated, using the Pandas `concat` function.
-This function enables users to join and combine more than one DataFrame.

 * The `concat` function accepts the following arguments: